 If convicted of RICO in violation of Section 16-14-4, a person faces 5 to 20 years imprisonment, a fine of $25,000.00 or three times the amount of pecuniary value gained from the criminal activity (whichever is greater), or both.
 It is also important to note that the state can separately charge criminal offenses that may also be listed as one of the predicate acts.
 For example, if a person is charged with one count of RICO and one of the predicate acts is murder, the state can also separately charge one count of murder and so long as they prove it beyond a reasonable doubt, the person can be convicted on both counts.
 This means that the person also faces the significantly more severe punishment that comes with a murder conviction.

 The state must prove every element of a crime beyond a reasonable doubt for a person to be convicted.
 Because there are so many distinct elements for RICO and some of those elements also have their own separate elements, there are several available defenses that can be raised when facing RICO charges.
 A few common defenses are:

 A prosecution under the Georgia RICO statute can be complex.
 If you have been charged or are being investigated for a RICO violation, you need an experienced criminal defense attorney who will defend your legal rights.
 Our firm has successfully represented clients charged under the Georgia RICO statute in the past and we may be able to help.

-The information provided above is a very general summary of Georgia’s RICO law at the time this text was prepared.
+The information provided above is a very general summary of Georgia RICo law and charges at the time this text was prepared.
 Because this analysis is subject to change depending upon recent cases and legal developments, you should not rely on this summary as legal advice.
-As with any important legal question, you should always consult a lawyer licensed to practice in your jurisdiction.
+As with any important legal question, you should always consult a Georgia criminal defense lawyer licensed to practice in your jurisdiction.
 Our lawyers are licensed to practice in all state and federal courts in Georgia.